BleuLlama/ImageWriterIISimulator/README.md

-#ImageWriterIISimulator / LlamaWriter
+# LlamaWriter - An Apple ImageWriter II Simulator

-A serial-reading simulation of an Apple ImageWriterII printer.
+This is a serial-port based simulation of an Apple ImageWriterII printer.
+It also probably supports all ImageWriter I control sequences too.

+The project is provided with an MIT License, however the sound files provided in the "Sounds" directory are provided with a Creative Commons - Attribution license.

 # CURRENT STATE